ekfiagbedzi/Diabetes_Dataset_Investigation_Proposal/README.md

 # DIABETES PREDICTION (CAPSTONE PROPOSAL)

 This project is a requirement to graduate from the Machine Learning Engineer Nanodegree Programme offered by Udacity.
+It sought to build a model that could predict the risk of an individual being diabetic using vitals such as blood glucose concentration and bmi.

 It includes a jupyter notebook named **diabetes_prediction_proposal.ipynb**, a pdf version of it named **proposal.pdf** and the diabetes dataset **diabetes.csv** to be used for the project.